google/flatbuffers/docs/source/cloudevents_spec.md

 CloudEvents is a standardized and protocol-agnostic definition of the structure and metadata description of events.
 This specification defines how CloudEvents are to be represented using FlatBuffers.

-The Attributes section describes the naming conventions and data type mappings for CloudEvents attributes.
+The CloudEvent Attributes section describes the naming conventions and data type mappings for CloudEvents attributes.

 This specification does not define an envelope format.
 The FlatBuffers type system's intent is primarily to provide a consistent type system for structured data serialization.